 A source water assessment of the Central Water System was conducted in 2003 by the Virginia Department of Health.
-The water sources were determined to be of high susceptibility to contamination using the criteria development by the State in its approved Source Water Assessment Program.

-These assessment reports consist of maps showing the source water assessment areas, an inventory of known land use activities of concern, and documentation of any known contamination within the last 5 years.
+The water sources were determined to be highly susceptible to contamination using the criteria developed by the State in its approved Source Water Assessment Program.
+This report was developed by the VDH and is the first step in assisting in the preparation of a Source Water Protection Program (SWPP).
+A SWAR consists of maps showing the source water assessment area, an inventory of known land use activities of concern and documentation of any known contamination within the last 5 years.
 The report is available by contacting your water system representative at the phone number or address given elsewhere in this drinking water quality report.